twilio-labs/plugin-rtc/README.md

 | --- | --- |
 | POST | [`/token`](#token) |

-### Authentication
+##### Authentication

 The application token server requires an [authentication mechanism](#twilio-rtcappsvideodeploy---authentication-auth) to be specified when deploying.
 The following section documents each support authentication mechanism.

-#### Passcode
+###### Passcode

 Each request is verified using a passcode generated at deploy time.
-By default, passcodes remain valid for one week.
+Passcodes remain valid for one week.
 After the passcode expires, users can redeploy an application and a new passcode will be generated.
-The snippet below provides an example request body made by a supported application.
+The snippet below provides an example request body used by a supported application.

 ```
 {